-Refer Note 3(m) for the accounting policy relating to revenue recognition and Note 31 for the relevant disclosures.
+Refer Note 3(o) for the accounting policy relating to revenue recognition and Note 32 for the relevant disclosures.

-During the year ended December 31, 2021, the Group recognized total revenue of SR 24,669 million (2020: SR 21,702 million).
+During the year ended December 31, 2022, the Group recognized total revenue of SR 28,055 million (2021: SR 24.669 million).

 Most of the Group's sales arrangements are considered straightforward, being on a point-in-time basis of recognition and requiring little judgment to be exercised.
-However, in certain cases the Group recognizes revenue through sales to related parties and certain components provide right of return to customers; which increase the level of judgment in revenue recognition at the year end.
+However, in certain cases the Group provide right of returns to its customers; which increase the level of judgment in revenue recognition at the year-end.

-Revenue recognition is considered a key audit matter in view of the risk that management may override controls to intentionally misstate revenue transactions in order to achieve financials targets, either through adjusting estimates at the period end or recording fictitious transactions in the business.
+Revenue recognition is considered a key audit matter in view of the risk that management may override controls to intentionally misstate revenue transactions in order to achieve financials targets, either through adjusting estimates at the period end or recording fictitious transactions.